JinShil/stm32f42_discovery_demo/README.md

 ```
 * The code resembles the register descriptions in the STM32 reference manual for easy cross-referencing.
 ![](https://raw.githubusercontent.com/JinShil/stm32f42_discovery_demo/master/images/cross-referencing.png)
 * Good integration with tooling.  e.g Register descriptions in DDoc popups, and register layout in outline and code completion windows.
-The code is my datasheet.
+In other words, the code *is* the datasheet.
 ![](https://raw.githubusercontent.com/JinShil/stm32f42_discovery_demo/master/images/tooling.png)